braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 > warning('on', [BRAPH2.STR ':BrainSurfacePF'])
 > ````
 >
-> ①some properties need to be excluded from the tests, mainly because they are initialized by other proprties and therefore could give some spurious errors.
+> ① some properties need to be excluded from the tests, mainly because they are initialized by other proprties and therefore could give some spurious errors.
 >
-> ②throws an error if there remains a different number of figures than expected.
+> ② throws an error if there remains a different number of figures than expected.
 >
-> ③removes the figures remaining from the testing.
+> ③ removes the figures remaining from the testing.
 >

 <a id="Addition-of-toolbar-buttons"></a>